 Successful pairing rests on matching food characteristics of those found in beer.
 You don't want one to over power the other.
 Your aim is to find harmony.
 A general rule of thumb: light food with light beer.
 Bold food with bold beer.
 It's about matching strength.
 Strength is determined mostly by flavors although the amount of alcohol plays a role as well.

-what kind of Food and Beer Pairing interaction are you aiming for?
+Food and Beer Pairing interaction: What are you aiming for?

 A serious question that admittedly deserves a serious answer.